Boundary Learning by Using Weighted Propagation in Convolution Network: Experiment Results

-As shown in Table \ref{table3} and Figure \ref{fig9}, our proposed method WPU-net outperforms others in every evaluation metrics, especially on VI metrics (the summation of split error and merge error), our method is about $7\%$ smaller than other methods.
-This proves the feasibility and effectiveness of propagation segmentation network in the boundary detection task of 3D images, especially in polycrystalline materials.
-The problem of continuous blurring of same grain boundaries and scratch noise in adjacent slices are the two main reasons for the in-applicability of typical methods.
-To further analyze it, we display the merge error and split error of each method in VI evaluation metric separately in Figure \ref{fig7}.
-The merge error(under-segmentation) means the error caused by unsuccessful detection of grain boundaries(FN), resulting in two grains in the image being judged to be the same grain (usually occurs at blurred grain boundaries).
-While the split error (over-segmentation) means the wrong detection of grain boundaries(FP), resulting in one grain in the image is judged as two grains (usually occurs at spurious scratches).
-From Figure \ref{fig7}, we can see that other models all show much worse performance on blurred grain boundaries generally, except our method.
-However WPU-net performs better in both problems, especially on blurred boundaries.
-One interesting phenomenon is that the merge error is abnormally high in UNet+BDCLSTM when compared with the split error, it may indicate that RNN is not good at dealing with the problem of continuous missing.
+As shown in Table \ref{table3}, 3D U-net achieves the second-best performance in our experiment which can utilize 3D information in the volume.
+However, the 3D convolutional kernel and LSTM have numerous parameters, therefore require much more data to train and is easily inclined to over-fitting.
+Our proposed method WPU-Net uses propagation strategy to integrate 3D information and only add small parameters.
+According to the experiment, the WPU-net outperforms others in every evaluation metrics, especially on VI metrics (the summation of split error and merge error), our method is about $7\%$ lower than other methods.
+This proves the feasibility and effectiveness of WPU-Net in the boundary detection task of 3D polycrystalline material image segmentation.
+The problem of blurred or missing boundaries and scratches in image are the two main reasons for the in-applicability of typical methods.

+To further analyze it, the merge error and split error of each method in VI evaluation metric are displayed separately in Figure \ref{fig7}.
+The merge error(under-segmentation) means the error caused by unsuccessful detection of grain boundaries(FN), resulting in two grains in the image being judged to be one grain (usually occurs at blurred boundaries).
+While the split error (over-segmentation) means the wrong detection of grain boundaries(FP), resulting in one grain in the image is judged as two grains (usually occurs at scratches).
+In Figure \ref{fig7}, we can see that other models all show much worse performance on blurred boundaries generally.
+However WPU-Net performs better in both problems, especially on blurred boundaries, as shown in Figure \ref{fig9}.